solana-developers/solana-depin-examples/helium-lorawan-chest/README.md

             return Err(LorawanChestError::ChestIsClosed.into());
         }

-        // Add any kind of loot action here.
-For the example we have a simple log.
+        // You can add any kind of loot action here.
-        // We also have a transfer instruction in the next.js api, but you can also add it in the program.
+        // In the next js api we add a transfer, but you could also mint an NFT for example.
-        // Or you could save per user here which chests he already collected, or mint an NFT for example. msg!("Looted!");
+        // Or you could save per user here which chests he already collected and build some real live adventure game. msg!("Looted!");

         Ok(())